hyperledger-labs/splice/cluster/README.md

 ## Enabling additional SVs for Testing

 When deploying a cluster, it is possible to enable additional SVs beyond the typical 1-4, for the purpose of creating and testing larger networks.
-Currently this adds only 1 more, `sv-5` -- but more are planned.
+Currently this enables svs 5,6,7,8,9.

 To enable these additional SVs, set `ENABLE_TEST_SVS=1` for that cluster's env configuration, then `cncluster apply`.